Chocolate in Painting for a Cozy Evening

 The Gift for Strangers

-Chocolate means ‘Food of the Gods’ and although all social classes of ancient Mayan people could drink it, it was mostly reserved solely for the priests and the elite of their society.
-Therefore, when Columbus arrived in 1502 on Guanaja island on his fourth voyage he was offered cocoa (cacao) beans, a gift worthy of the strangers coming from beyond the horizon.
+For Maya peoples, chocolate meant “food of the gods”, and although all social classes of ancient Maya civilization could drink it, it was mostly reserved for the priests and the elite of their society.
+Therefore, when Columbus arrived in 1502 on Guanaja island on his fourth voyage, he was offered cocoa (cacao) beans.
+Little did they know what was about to happen to them from the hands of those strangers.
+In the 16th century, the Spaniards colonized the Mesoamerican region belonging to the Maya peoples and destroyed their cultural heritage along with screen fold books with recorded history and knowledge of the Maya civilization.

 Fashion for the Kings